-✓ New Commercial Design Guidelines guide the Planning Board in evaluating new commercial development outside of the Hamlet, with the intention of elevating the level of quality for all non-residential and mixed-use development, but within a regulatory structure offering options and flexibility.
+✓ New Commercial Design Guidelines have been included in the Design Guidelines; these guide the Planning Board in evaluating new commercial development outside of the Hamlet, with the intention of elevating the level of quality for all non-residential and mixed-use development, but within a regulatory structure offering options and flexibility.
 This applies to two types of buildings with different standards.

-Large Buildings - 5,000 square feet and larger and buildings set away from the road with deep setbacks, natural landscaping screening, unobtrusive entry lanes, simple signs, agriculturally inspired designs vs
+Large Buildings - 5,000 square feet and larger and buildings set away from the road with deep setbacks, natural landscaping screening, unobtrusive entry lanes, simple signs, agriculturally inspired designs